leanprover-community/lean4-metaprogramming-book/md/metam.md

 #eval egLenM --Lean.Expr.lit (Lean.Literal.natVal 4) (Expr.mkData 2490367 (bi := Lean.BinderInfo.default))
 ```

-Analogous to the construction of λ-expressions, we can construct∀-expressions  (i.e., Π-expressions) for types.
+Analogous to the construction of λ-expressions, we can construct
+∀-expressions (i.e., Π-expressions) for types.
 We simply replace
 `mkLambdaFVars` with `mkForallFVars`.

 A special case of Π-types are function types `A → B`.
 These can be constructed